YukiS1854/Self-adaptive-software-system/README.md

 # Self-adaptive-software-system
-The repository for the project of Self-adaptive software system.
+This it the repository for the project of Self-adaptive software system.